elenaf9/embedded-rust-survey/Frameworks/rtic.md

 -  local: onyl accessible to a specific task
   - commonly drivers or large objects
 - shared: mutex trait implemented for each shared resource
-  - critical section: closure for accessing the shared object
+  - priority-based critical section: closure for accessing the shared object
-  - higher prio task can preempt critical sections if it does not contend for shared object
+  - higher prio task can preempt critical sections only if it does not contend for shared object
   - default &mut, but can also specify only &
-  - `#[lock_free]` criticcal section not required if ressource only shared with same-prio task
+  - `#[lock_free]` critical section not required if ressource only shared with same-prio task -> deadlock free execution guarenteed at compile time (source: talk on youtube; linked below)

 ## Communication over channels